jsiek/featherweight-C/README.md

     n2 :: (e1 + e2) [1](n1) :: ...

-Again the `step` function invokes `handle_value` which inspects the addition action, which now has the results for its arguments, and performs the addition and pushes the result on the to-do list.
-Let `n3` be the result of adding `n1` and `n2`.
+Again the `step` function invokes `handle_value` and dispatches to the addition action which performs the arithmetic and pushes the result on the to-do list.
+Let `n3` be the sum of `n1` and `n2`.

     n3 :: ...